jbucsa/Machine-Learning-Fitness-Tracker/README.md

 ## Understanding the data

 Acc_Y
+- This is accerlation in the verticle direction, Up and Down.

+Acc_x
+- This is accerlation in the horizontal direction, Left to Right (West to East).

+Acc_z
-- This is accerlation in the verticle direction, North to South.
+- This is accerlation in the horizontal direction, Front to Back (North to South).

 [linkedin-shield]: https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=555
 [linkedin-url-Bucsa]: https://www.linkedin.com/in/justin-bucsa